 (More on the boy-blind professor of childhood studies)

-Given that she is a Professor of Childhood studies you might think that she would have a least some interest in boys who make up a little over 49% of children.
+Given that she is a Professor of childhood studies you might think that she would have a least some interest in boys who make up a little over 49% of children.
 If you did think that, you would be in for a disappointment because her work almost exclusively foregrounds girls.
 If boys are portrayed at all it is purely as a problem to girls.
-They appear to have no existence as complex and varied young people.
-They are simply an identity group in need of ‘queering’ – A verb taken from the extremist pseudo-philosophy of Judith Butler.
+They appear to have no existence as complex and varied individuals.
+They are simply an identity group in need of ‘queering’ ( a verb taken from the extremist pseudophilosophy of Judith Butler).
 Professor Renold appears to be a keen disciple of Judith Butler and that should worry us all.

 The YouTube video below, Transforming relationships and sexuality in education caught my eye.
 It appears to be more about indoctrination than informing and explaining.
 What also worries me is that this attempt to stir up androphobia was funded by the taxpayer through the Economic Social Research Council (ESRC).

 Onto the vido itself, at 1.36 Emma Renold, sitting with girls only, says…